SaxySam/Git_Instructions/README.md

 > This icon will only appear by hovering over the word "*Changes*"
 >
-> You can also stage specific files by hovering over a changed file, right clicking it, and selecting "*Stage Changes*" from the context menu.
+> You can also stage specific files by hovering over a changed file, right-clicking it, and selecting "*Stage Changes*" from the context menu.

-Once the files are now under the heading "*Staged Changes*", enter a message into the window above detailing your changes, and click "*Commit*".
+Once the files are under the heading "*Staged Changes*", enter a message into the window above detailing your changes, and click "*Commit*".

 * You may also need to repeat this message and click "*Publish*".